How to fix “certificate has expired or not yet valid error”?

 Setting a non-standard validity

-The latest release has a --validity option can be used to extend the validity beyond the default of one year.
+When reissuing the certificate the --validity flag can be used to extend the validity beyond the default of one year.
 For example, to generate a config containing a server certificate which is valid for 2 years, you would run the command:

 velociraptor --config server.config.yaml config reissue_certs --validity 730 > new.server.config.yaml